Eddyszh/holbertonschool-zero_day/0x03-git/README.md

-Now is time for learn something about git and github without the use of the web UI.
+Now is time to learn something about git and github without the use of the web UI.